 - Cleaning service is available (£30 for cleaning; £15 for fresh linen)

 Additional details—NOT included in room rate:

-- Toilet paper and personal towels are NOT included
+- Toilet paper is NOT included

 - Housing is limited and is available on a first come basis

 Registration deadline is March 24, 2017